Military of the Zhou dynasty: Equipment and external influences

-While chariots had been used in battle previously, only in the Western Zhou era were they used in large numbers.
+While chariots had been previously used in battle, only in the Western Zhou era were they used in large numbers.
 The Zhou conquest of the Shang may have been linked to their use of the chariot.
-Under the Shang, chariots were extremely ornate, used by high ranking elite as command and archery platforms, but under the Zhou chariots were simpler and more common.
+Under the Shang, chariots were extremely ornate and used by high ranking elite as command and archery platforms, but under the Zhou, chariots were simpler and more common.
 The ratio of chariots to foot soldiers under the Shang is estimated to be 1 to 30, while under the Zhou it is estimated to be 1 to 10.
-However this was still limited as compared to the 1 to 5 in Ancient Egypt.
+However, this was still limited as compared to the 1 to 5 in Ancient Egypt.